joern-daudert/aam-bootcamp/create_traits/ex2.md

 If you wish to learn more about taxonomy, [click](https://marketing.adobe.com/resources/help/en_US/aam/c_common_taxonomy_about.html)  here.

 Now we need to assign a trait (could also be multiple traits) to our new segment.
-Go to "Traits" and open the this section by clicking on the arrow.
+Go to "Traits" and open this section by clicking on the arrow.

 ![Data Ingestion](./images/segment6.png)